jenova-marie/ninshubur/README.md

 pnpm cli analyze embed    --scope all
 ```

-After this completes, **no trace of her words exists** in any system Ninshubur owns — Postgres or Qdrant.
+After this completes, **no trace of her words exists** in any system 𒀭Ninshubur owns — Postgres or Qdrant.
 (The original Discord messages of course still exist on Discord's servers; revocation here means revoking *Ninshubur's* archive, not Discord's.)

 #### 🌷 Path B — Surgical (faster, but leaves edges to clean)